LaVeyan Satanism: Later development: 1972–present

 During the late 1980s, LaVey returned to the limelight, giving media interviews, attracting further celebrities, and reinstating the grotto system.
 In 1984 he separated from his wife, Diane Hegarty, and began a relationship with Blanche Barton, who was his personal assistant.
 In 1988 Hegarty brought a court case against LaVey, claiming that he she owned half of the church and LaVey's Black House.
 The court found in Hegarty's favour, after which LaVey immediately declared bankruptcy.
 In May 1992, the ex-couple reached a settlement.
 The Black House was sold to a wealthy friend, the property developer Donald Werby, who agreed to allow LaVey to continue living at the residence for free.
 Also in 1992, LaVey published his first book in twenty years, The Devil's Notebook.
-This was followed by the posthumous Satan Speaks in 1998, which included a foreword from the rock singer Marilyn Manson, who was a priest in the church.
+This was followed by the posthumous Satan Speaks in 1998, which included a foreword from the rock singer Marilyn Manson, who was an honorary priest in the church.

 In his final years, LaVey suffered from a heart condition, displayed increasing paranoia, and died in October 1997.
 In November, the church announced that it would subsequently be run by two High Priestesses of joint rank, Barton and LaVey's daughter Karla LaVey.
 That same year, the church established an official website.
 Barton attempted to purchase the Black House from Werby, but was unable to raise sufficient funds; the building had fallen into disrepair and was demolished in 2001, subsequently being replaced with an apartment block.
 A disagreement subsequently emerged between Barton and Karla, resulting in an agreement that Barton would retain legal ownership of the name and organization of the church while LaVey's personal belongings and copyrights would be distributed among his three children, Karla, Zeena, and Satan Xerxes.
 Barton stood down as High Priestess in 2002, although continued to chair the church's Council of Nine.
 The headquarters of the church were then moved from San Francisco to New York, where Peter H. Gilmore was appointed the church's High Priest, and his wife Peggy Nadramia as its High Priestess.